by Steven Doyle

 Generations have celebrated certain restaurants in Dallas, enjoying the cuisine that made Dallas strong and certainly has given it character.
 Today we pay homage to a select handful of these Dallas classics and hope you will continue to enjoy them as time honors them with continued success.

 I recall some old favorites including Zeider Zee, The Beefeater, Prince of Burgers and Southern Kitchen.
-Perhaps you have some old favorites that come to mind.
+Perhaps you have some memories of restaurants that come to mind.

 Steins Bakery is the oldest bakery in Dallas and was opened in 1940 by Otto and Julia Stein.
 The use of fantastic and wholesome ingredients and the vigilance to their unwavering original recipes, Steins is a time lapse back to a day of simplicity.
 Purchased by Otto & Julia Stein in the 1940’s, Stein’s bakery is one of the oldest bakeries in North Texas.
 Owedia and & Juan Alvarado, the current owners, are the second set of owners that were also employees of the bakery.
 When I hear Stein’s I immediately envision petit fours.